 Australia's Nabilan: Ending Violence Against Women program is implemented by The Asia Foundation and works across government and civil-society organisations to prevent violence as well as provide services and access to justice for survivors of violence.

-Since 2014, Nabilan has supported local partners to provide more than 17,000 services to women and children affected by violence.
+By 2017, Nabilan had supported local partners to provide more than 17,000 services to women and children affected by violence since 2014.
 These services include legal aid, counselling and safe housing.
 As a result of the program's work with the justice system through continued legal education for judges and prosecutors, and court monitoring, courts are applying tougher sentences for perpetrators.
 In 2015-16, Nabilan undertook the first nation-wide prevalence study on violence against women and children which has influenced government policy, including the national action plan on gender-based violence, and is informing activities of local and international partners.
 In 2016-17, Nabilan expanded its violence prevention work to 2494 people (1268 women and 1226 men).
 Surveys before and after the interventions confirmed that interventions have changed attitudes towards gender equality and violence.

 National Village Development Program (PNDS) and PNDS Support Program